xrplevm/docs.xrplevm.org/pages/developers/developing-smart-contracts/develop-a-smart-contract.md

 ---

-## The Role of AI in Smart Contract Development

-In 2025, AI tools have become indispensable for developers.
-Use AI to:

-- **Write Smarter Code:** Tools like ChatGPT can generate Solidity boilerplate code and suggest improvements.
-- **Debug Efficiently:** Identify vulnerabilities and optimize performance with AI-driven analysis.
-- **Automate Testing:** Automate unit tests and fuzz testing to ensure your contract is robust and secure.
-- **Enhance Productivity:** Spend less time troubleshooting and more time building innovative solutions.

----

 ## Next Steps

 With the foundational knowledge and tools outlined here, you’re ready to:

-1. **Write Your First Contract:** Start small with basic contracts like token creation or a simple voting system.
+1. **Write Your First Contract:** [Start](./deploy-the-smart-contract.md) small with basic contracts like token creation or a simple voting system.
-2. **Explore Cross-Chain Opportunities:** Dive into Axelar GMP and Cosmos IBC for next-gen decentralized applications.
+2. **Explore Cross-Chain Opportunities:** Dive into [Axelar GMP](../../bridge/general-message-passing.md) and [Cosmos IBC](../interacting-with-cosmos/using-ibc.md) for next-gen decentralized applications.
-3. **Contribute to the XRPL EVM Ecosystem:** Share your contracts, tools, and ideas with the growing XRPL EVM developer community.
+3. **Contribute to the XRPL EVM Ecosystem:** [Share](https://discord.gg/xrplevm) your contracts, tools, and ideas with the growing XRPL EVM developer community.

 Check out the following guides to continue your journey: